sdwebui-extensions/LanPaint/README.md

 # LanPaint

-Powerful Training Free Inpainting Tool Works for Every SD Model.
-Official Implementation of "Lanpaint: Training-Free Diffusion Inpainting with Exact and Fast Conditional Inference".
+Unlock precise inpainting without additional training.
+LanPaint lets the model "think" through multiple iterations before denoising, aiming for seamless and accurate results.
+This is the official implementation of "Lanpaint: Training-Free Diffusion Inpainting with Exact and Fast Conditional Inference".

 ## Features